waggle-sensor/beehive-server/publishing-tools/README.md

 _Input and output are in the same format, but output will usually contain a subset of the input._

+_Expected usage is in a pipeline, so valid sensor stream input may be produced by another tool, not just a file._

 ## Metadata

 Each tool requires an argument specifying which metadata file it should use.